fordjes/sdn-labs/linux/02_bridges.md

     >
     If you're not a programmer, no big deal.
 All you have to know is that this little code snippit will save us some keystrokes, and allow us to do two (2) things:
     >
-    1) look for within-line differences (`wdiff`)
+    1) Look for within-line differences (`wdiff`)
     >
-    2) display the results in color (`colordiff`)
+    2) Display the results in color (`colordiff`)

-## Create a traditional Linux bridge with virtual interfaces
+0. While we eventually want to create a traditional Linux bridge with virtual interfaces, let's first collect information about our current configuration.

-0. Collect information about your initial configuration

     `student@beachhead:~$` `ip link list`